-Step 3: Conduct workshops to create leadership team and organisational understanding and alignment
+B. Conduct workshops to create leadership team and organizational understanding and alignment

 It is envisioned that a number of facilitated workshops be conducted using this document as a guide.
-To illustrate this approach, initial workshops might be arranged into five discrete topics as follows:
+To illustrate this approach, initial workshops might be arranged into seven discrete topics as follows:

-- Introduction to the "Roadmap to Operational Readiness"
+- 1. Introduction to the "Roadmap to Operational Readiness"

-- Prioritizing Nuclear Safety
+- 2. Prioritizing Nuclear Safety

-- Your Operating Model
+- 3. Your Operating Model

-- Planning Your Journey to Operational Readiness
+- 4. Planning Your Journey to Operational Readiness

+- 5. Building an Operating Organization

-- Leveraging Industry Support
+- 6. Leveraging Industry Support

+- 7. Implementing the Roadmap to Operational Readiness